RasmuskjaerN/SSL-ST-Classification/README.md

 To optimize runtime, we implement both data and task parallelism using Python's multi-threading capabilities, distributing the workload across multiple Nvidia T4 GPUs, which significantly speeds up our training processes.

 ## Results
 Performance is quantified through accuracy metrics on CIFAR10 and CIFAR100 datasets, showing that our models perform comparably to traditional methods with significantly reduced data requirements.
-Graphs and tables detailing these metrics are included in the project thesis COMING SOON.
+Graphs and tables detailing these metrics are included in the project thesis (Awaiting Publications Link).

 <p align="center">
   <img src="/bin/cifar100Acc_Loss_Pr_Epoch.png" alt="Accuracy and Loss CIFAR100" width="800"/>